Graduate Studies

 506 Econometrics I. (3) Elements of the theory and practice of econometrics: including univariate and multivariate single equation models, statistical problems such as multicollinearity, special techniques and applications, and an introduction to simultaneous equations models.
 Students will complete a project involving hypothesis formulation, data collection, analysis using statistical software, and written presentation of results.
 Prerequisite: ECON 509 or equivalent.

 507 Econometrics II.
 (3) Advanced econometric estimation to include estimating micro and macroeconomic functions through simultaneous equation systems, dummy dependent variable models; and multivariate analysis.
 Class culminates in an independent research project.
-Prerequisites: ECON 581 and ECON 506; or permission of the graduate advisor.
+Prerequisites: ECON 581 and ECON 487G or 506; or permission of the graduate advisor.

 Psychology (PSY)